deep-finder/tirfm-deepfinder/README.md

 1. Merge expert and detector segmentation: `edf_merge_detector_expert --batch path/to/exocytose_data/`
 1. Structure the files: `edf_structure_training_dataset --dataset path/to/exocytose_data/ --training path/to/dataset/`
 1. Train the model: `edf_train --dataset path/to/dataset/ --output path/to/model/`

+## Virtual environments

+There are two major ways of creating virtual environments in Python: venv and conda ; and two major ways of installing packages: pip and conda.

+### Pip & conda

+The [Numpy documentation](https://numpy.org/install/#pip--conda) explains the main differences between pip and conda:

+> The two main tools that install Python packages are `pip` and `conda`.
+Their functionality partially overlaps (e.g. both can install `numpy`), however, they can also work together.
+We’ll discuss the major differences between pip and conda here - this is important to understand if you want to manage packages effectively.

+> The first difference is that conda is cross-language and it can install Python, while pip is installed for a particular Python on your system and installs other packages to that same Python install only.
+This also means conda can install non-Python libraries and tools you may need (e.g. compilers, CUDA, HDF5), while pip can’t.

+> The second difference is that pip installs from the Python Packaging Index (PyPI), while conda installs from its own channels (typically “defaults” or “conda-forge”).
+PyPI is the largest collection of packages by far, however, all popular packages are available for conda as well.

+> The third difference is that conda is an integrated solution for managing packages, dependencies and environments, while with pip you may need another tool (there are many!) for dealing with environments or complex dependencies.

+### Conda alternatives

+The simplest way to install and use Conda is via [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), which a minimalist drop-in replacement.
+Once you installed it, just use `micromamba` instead of `conda` for all you conda commands (some unusual commands might not be implemented in micromamba, but it is really sufficient for most use cases).